Arildoj/IoT-Platform-control-SmartModule/README.md

 The modules are built in this case.

 Initially we have preset 3 modules:
-+	Nursery plants controller
++	Plants Nursery controller
-+ Feeding animal controller
++ Animal feeding controller
 +	Water supply controller

 ## Growth plan for the TRex project